What is Cost Management + Billing?

 Azure Billing features are used to review your invoiced costs and manage access to billing information.
 In larger organizations, procurement and finance teams usually conduct billing tasks.

 A billing account is created when you sign up to use Azure.
 You use your billing account to manage your invoices, payments, and track costs.
 You can have access to multiple billing accounts.
 For example, you might have signed up for Azure for your personal projects.
 So, you might have an individual Azure subscription with a billing account.
 You could also have access through your organization's Enterprise Agreement or Microsoft Customer Agreement.
-For each scenario you would have a separate billing account.
+For each scenario, you would have a separate billing account.

 The Azure portal currently supports the following types of billing accounts:

-Microsoft Online Services Program: A individual billing account for a Microsoft Online Services Program is created when you sign up for Azure through the Azure website.
+Microsoft Online Services Program: An individual billing account for a Microsoft Online Services Program is created when you sign up for Azure through the Azure website.
 For example, when you sign up for an Azure Free Account, account with pay-as-you-go rates or as a Visual studio subscriber.

 Enterprise Agreement: A billing account for an Enterprise Agreement is created when your organization signs an Enterprise Agreement (EA) to use Azure.

 Microsoft Customer Agreement: A billing account for a Microsoft Customer Agreement is created when your organization works with a Microsoft representative to sign a Microsoft Customer Agreement.
 Some customers in select regions, who sign up through the Azure website for an account with pay-as-you-go rates or upgrade their Azure Free Account may have a billing account for a Microsoft Customer Agreement as well.
-For more information, see Get started with your billing account for Microsoft Customer Agreement.

-Understand Azure Cost Management
+Understand Cost Management

 Although related, billing differs from cost management.
 Billing is the process of invoicing customers for goods or services and managing the commercial relationship.

 Cost Management shows organizational cost and usage patterns with advanced analytics.
 Reports in Cost Management show the usage-based costs consumed by Azure services and third-party Marketplace offerings.
 Costs are based on negotiated prices and factor in reservation and Azure Hybrid Benefit discounts.
 Collectively, the reports show your internal and external costs for usage and Azure Marketplace charges.
-Other charges, such as reservation purchases, support, and taxes are not yet shown in reports.
+Other charges, such as reservation purchases, support, and taxes aren't yet shown in reports.
 The reports help you understand your spending and resource use and can help find spending anomalies.
 Predictive analytics are also available.
 Cost Management uses Azure management groups, budgets, and recommendations to show clearly how your expenses are organized and how you might reduce costs.

 You can use the Azure portal or various APIs for export automation to integrate cost data with external systems and processes.
 Automated billing data export and scheduled reports are also available.